WDCQ-TV: Programming

-Digital television
+Technical information

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 With the impending end of analog broadcasting in the United States, Delta College decided to use one digital station to cover its entire coverage area.
 Since it was widely believed that digital signals would travel further than analog signals, Delta College anticipated this would make up for the main WDCQ signal's shortfall on the Thumb.
-When each analog station was assigned a digital channel, WDCQ University Center was assigned channel 18 while WDCP Bad Axe was assigned channel 15 for digital.
+When each analog station was assigned a digital channel, WDCQ-TV in University Center was assigned channel 18 while WDCP-TV in Bad Axe was assigned channel 15 for digital.
 For practicality and monetary reasons, school officials opted to activate only channel 15, from a location that was close enough to the Tri-Cities to provide city-grade coverage to the area.
-Accordingly, on November 28, 2003; the two stations switched callsigns, with channel 19 becoming WDCP, and channel 35 now WDCQ.
+Accordingly, on November 28, 2003; the two stations switched callsigns, with channel 19 becoming WDCP-TV, and channel 35 becoming WDCQ-TV.

-WDCQ-TV discontinued regular programming on its analog signal, over UHF channel 35, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 15, using PSIP to display the station's virtual channel as channel 19—reflecting the analog channel position of WDCP.
-Even though FCC regulations regarding PSIP would usually mandate that WDCQ use "35" as its virtual channel, Delta College sought and received permission to use "19" instead.
-This is because most of its viewers live in the Flint/Tri-Cities area and had watched the station on channel 19 for almost half a century.
+WDCQ-TV ended regular programming on its analog signal, over UHF channel 35, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 15, using virtual channel 19—reflecting the analog channel position of WDCP.
+Even though FCC regulations would usually mandate that WDCQ use "35" as its virtual channel, Delta College sought and received permission to use "19" instead.
+This is because most of its viewers live in the Flint–Tri-Cities area and had watched the station on channel 19 for almost half a century.
 However, WDCQ-TV is on channel 35 for DirecTV customers in its market.